A History of the Scold's Bridle in Early Modern Britain

 About Colin Penny

 Hello.
-I am a very engaging speaker, with excellent presentation skills honed over twenty years working as a professional historian, tour guide, heritage management professional, and public speaker - yes, I'm also in a rock n roll band.
+I am a very engaging speaker, with excellent presentation skills honed over more than twenty years working as a professional historian, tour guide, heritage management professional, and public speaker - yes, I'm also in a rock n roll band.
 My historical interests are wide-ranging, my delivery is sharp, humorous, and second-to-none, and I guarantee that you will not be disappointed.
 I have given hundreds of talks over the years to a diverse range of groups, including women's institutes, mothers' unions, U3A groups, Probus and Rotary groups, historical and family history societies, men's fellowships, the National Trust, etc., etc. I am always asked back, and have returned to many groups many times.
-You can book me as Colin Penny, or if you want something a little bit different you can book me as the High-Heeled Historian.
 Thank you for reading this, and I hope to hear from you.

 Send a message to the speaker